 Community mental health clinics and some graduate schools have counseling centers, where graduate students and recent graduates gain experience before becoming licensed.
-Insurance rarely covers low fee services, and they usually cost between $20 and $80 a session.
+Insurance rarely covers low fee services, and they usually cost between $30 and $90 a session.
 The Open Path Collective is a directory for clinicians with low fee slots in their practice and Sentio Counseling Center offers online counseling at affordable rates.

-Some therapists are willing to lower their fee based on financial need or scheduling.
-Other therapists offer reduced fees to allow them to work on their favored clinical issues (polyamorous relationship agreements, phobias, self esteem, etc.) or with their favorite populations (people of color, single parents, queer people, etc.).
-Sliding fees usually range from $60 to $120 a session and are often for daytime slots.
+Some therapists are willing to lower their fee based on their schedule or the client's financial need.
+Other therapists offer reduced fees to allow them to work on their favored clinical issues (phobias, moral injury, self esteem, etc.) or with their favorite populations (people of color, single parents, queer people, etc.).
+Reduced fees are usually about half of a therapist's usual fee and are often for daytime slots.

 Finding a Therapist Who Accepts Your Insurance